Sridhar7670/firstwebpage/README.md

 <br>
 and yes, this works good in all the devices that means this site is a Responsive web Page

+and then i used a bit of Java Script for nav bar

 <br>
 NOTE: my knowledge on this project may be limited